knokko/vk-compressor/bc1/docs.md

 compress an image.

 ## The actual compression
+Before you can call any of the `compress(...)` methods, you need to call the `bindPipeline(recorder)` method of the worker.
+(An exception will be thrown if you forget this.)

 Depending on the overload you choose, the result will either be stored in a buffer, or in an image.